MYTE21/Anime.Quest/README.md

 **What Is `Anime Quest`, though? 🤔**

-It’s a treasure of the anime world 🪙...
+It's a treasure of the anime world 🪙...
 Just kidding 😂…

 This public project is called Anime Quest, which used the [Selenium Python](https://selenium-python.readthedocs.io/) to extract anime information from the [Anime Planet](https://anime-planet.com/) website.
 After processing the dataset,